 Work on our project to connect with CISOs and others in the enterprise purchaser/user communities continues, with a further round of individual interviews planned over the next few weeks as we build out our network of interested parties.

 AMTSO Standard and Test Calendar

-- Public Test Notifications were issued on behalf of TGL (Testing Ground Labs) covering their December 2023 Consumer Android Malware Detection Test (AMTSO Test ID: AMTSO-LS1-TP100) and December 2023 Business Android Malware Detection Test (AMTSO Test ID: AMTSO-LS1-TP101) on Monday, January 29th, 2024.
+- AMTSO Compliance Confirmation Reports were issued for the Testing Ground Labs December 2023 Consumer Android Malware Test Report (AMTSO Test ID: AMTSO-LS1-TP100) and December 2023 Enterprise Android Malware Test Report (AMTSO Test ID: AMTSO-LS1-TP101) on Monday, January 29th, 2024.

 Information on all published and upcoming tests being tracked by AMTSO can be found in our test calendar.